rails/rails/guides/source/autoloading_and_reloading_constants.md

 config.middleware.use MyApp::Middleware::Foo
 ```

-When you reload, the middleware stack is not affected, so, whatever object was stored in `MyApp::Middleware::Foo` at boot time remains there stale.
+When you reload, the middleware stack is not affected, so it would be confusing that `MyApp::Middleware::Foo` is reloadable.
+Changes in its implementation would have no effect.

 Another example is Active Job serializers: